 Merger & Acquisitions

-<> Oversee merger/acquisition transition
+- Overseeing merger/acquisition transition

-<> Help integrate multiple accounting departments
+- Helping to integrate multiple accounting departments

-<> Establish/integrate accounting systems
+- Establishing/integrating accounting systems

-<> Evaluate and document existing procedures
+- Evaluating and documenting existing procedures

-<> Interview and assess key financial staff
+- Interviewing and assessing key financial staff

-<> Perform due diligence on a potential M&A company to ensure the integrity of its valuation
+- Performing due diligence on a potential M&A company to ensure the integrity of its valuation

-<> Create a comprehensive integration plan ready for execution when a deal closes
+- Creating a comprehensive integration plan ready for execution when a deal closes